MoltenMods/Unify/README.md

 The following regions have been added:
 - [skeld.net](https://skeld.net/)
 - localhost *(for playing on a server running on your computer)*
+- matux.fr

 ## Installation

 > **⚠ WARNING**
 >
-> This mod is only compatible with the steam release of the game.
+> This mod only has compiled releases for the steam release of the game.

 > This mod requires you to have BepInEx and Reactor installed.
 You can install BepInEx and Reactor by following [this guide](INSTALLATION.md) or by following the steps on the
 > following two pages: https://docs.reactor.gg/docs/basic/install_bepinex and https://docs.reactor.gg/docs/basic/install_reactor.